SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 where $ X_t=(X_t^1,\dots,X_t^N)$, $X_t^i$ is the position of the $i$-th particle at time $t$, $B_t=(B_t^1,\dots,B_t^N)$, $\{B_t^i\}_{t \geq 0}$, $(i=1,\dots,N)$ are independent Brownian motions in $\mathbb R^d$.
 We further take

-where: \begin{enumerate} \item[--] The first drift $b:\mathbb R^{Nd} \rightarrow \mathbb R^{Nd}$ is given component-wise by
+where: \begin{enumerate} \item[--] The first drift $b:\mathbb R^{dN} \rightarrow \mathbb R^{dN}$ is given component-wise by

-where $e_{ij} \in L^\infty(\mathbb R^{Nd})$, $\|e_{ij}\|_\infty \leq 1$.
-Setting $e_{ij}=1$ introduces attraction between the particles arising, for example, in the Keller-Segel model of chemotaxis\footnote{However, in this example we assume $d \geq 3$, but will be able to include the case $d=2$ as well, albeit, at the moment, only partially, see Section \ref{wfb_sect}.}.
-The parameter $\kappa>0$ measures the strength of attraction.
+where $e_{ij} \in L^\infty(\mathbb R^{dN})$, $\|e_{ij}\|_\infty \leq 1$.
+Setting $e_{ij}=1$ introduces attraction between the particles arising, for example, in the finite particle approximation of the Keller-Segel model of chemotaxis\footnote{In this example we assume $d \geq 3$, but will be able to include the case $d=2$ as well, albeit, at the moment, with additional conditions on the strength of attraction between the particles $\kappa>0$, see Appendix \ref{wfb_sect}.}.

 \item[--] The second drift $q$ is described by external divergence-free velocity field,